mrigankvashist/100-Days-of-Java/README.md

 # Day 44
 - ### Maximum Sum Non Adjacent Elements
 Find the maximum sum of a subsequence with no adjacent elements

+- ### Paint House
+You are given a number n, representing the number of houses.
+In the next n rows, you are given 3 space separated numbers representing the cost of painting nth house with red or blue or green color.
+You are required to calculate and print the minimum cost of painting all houses without painting any consecutive house with same color